ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

 draft = true
-excerpt = "Simple E-commerce with Jekyll, Stripe Checkout and Snipcart" tags = [] title = "Why Shopify is Overkill For Your Next Ecommerce Site " twitter_card = "/forestryio/images/stripe-snipcart-1.png" [[author]] bio = "Marc Boisvert is a frontend web developer and UX architect at <a href=\"https://yokai.io/\">yokai</a>.
+excerpt = "Simple E-commerce with Jekyll, Stripe Checkout and Snipcart" tags = [] title = "Why Shopify is Overkill For Your Next E-commerce Site " twitter_card = "/forestryio/images/stripe-snipcart-1.png" [[author]] bio = "Marc Boisvert is a frontend web developer and UX architect at <a href=\"https://yokai.io/\">yokai</a>.
 When he's not brewing some delicious CSS goodness he likes to talk about cats, politics and tech.
 You can find him on Twitter at <a href=\"https://twitter.com/yokaicorp\">@yokaicorp</a> or on the web at yokai.io"